abhay27chauhan/Personal-Finance/mutual-fund-fact-sheet/mutual-fund-fact-sheet.md

 7. SIP: systematic investment plan - this section tells about minimum requirements to start an SIP.
 In the given pic, the AMC has specified that the minimum SIP amount every month is Rs.1000/- and the minimum number of months is six.

-8. initial minimum investment: self explainatory
+8. Initial Minimum Investment: self explainatory

 9. Load Structure: the amount of money, in percentage terms; you will have to pay in case you wish to withdraw from the fund.